AlexJReid/blog/content/posts/monoblok-massive/index.md

 A glimpse of it running on the crypto quote channel (`XQ.*`), where the raw frame and the per-field scalars land side by side.
 The trade flow on `T.*` is the same shape: raw frames alongside demuxed `T.<sym>.p` and `T.<sym>.s` scalars, plus a deduplicated `T.<sym>.p.stable` mirror and any `alerts.trade.<sym>` triggers.

 If you're new to monoblok, the [introductory post](/posts/monoblok-demo/) covers the primitives.
-Rules 2 and 3 above also depend on a feature that didn't exist a week ago.
+Rules 2 and 3 above also depend on a feature that didn't exist a week ago: as of 0.0.28, publishes from patchbay rules can re-enter the rule engine, which is what lets these three rules feed into each other.

 ## Re-entry, capped at 8

 The interesting bit is rule 2 matching `T.*.p`, a subject that only exists because rule 1 emitted it.
-In [0.0.28](https://github.com/lexvicacom/monoblok/releases/tag/v0.0.28), a publish produced by patchbay itself is now eligible to match downstream rules.
+In 0.0.28, a publish produced by patchbay itself is now eligible to match downstream rules.
 Previously it would have been forwarded to subscribers and that was that, so a staged pipeline like the one above had to be flattened by hand into one rule that did everything inline.
 Awkward, especially when several rules want to feed off the same demuxed scalar.

 Re-entry is the obvious thing to want and the obvious thing to be nervous about.
 A rule that emits a subject which matches itself is a feedback loop: howl, except in subject-space.
 The cap is 8: a publish can re-enter the rule engine up to 8 times in a single causal chain, then it stops.
 Long enough for any reasonable staged pipeline (demux, condition, mirror, alert is 3 or 4), short enough that a misconfigured terminates, with a warning, almost immediately.